Yasser212/symfonyBlog/README.md

 ## Image Processing Filters Guide

-This document provides a detailed explanation of common image processing filters, including their purpose, parameters, examples, and use cases.
+This part provides a detailed explanation of common image processing filters, including their purpose, parameters, examples, and use cases.
 Each filter is part of a configuration for an image processing pipeline (e.g., ImageMagick, CMS, or custom tool).
 An additional useful filter is also included.

 ---